eedumas-maker/46fdcc6902eb6841f2fc62595172cc29cac9740a/_posts/2020-11-25-On Shyness.md

 summary:
 ---

 One of the many reasons I feel shy and afraid to share is my belief that we don’t need any more white guys who think their ideas are hot shit.
-And somehow, by me being silent, I’m helping by not becoming of those guys.
+And somehow, by me staying silent, I’m helping by not becoming one of those guys.
 It's silly, but I'll explain.

 I know that going from Silent Social Isolate to Pompous Loud Jackass entails a lot more than sharing a few words, but it feels that way to me.
 I remember being a quiet teen writing a few poems that somehow got noticed, only to hammer out tons upon tons of awful verse just because that little hit of attention was so addicting.
 I was no longer writing for myself, but for my insecurity.
 I believe nothing has caused more damage than white male insecurity and I know I’m not immune to it (this post being evidence enough).